Healthcare waste

 If you run a business and you are unsure if waste produced on your premise is Clinical Waste, which requires a separate Clinical Waste collection service, please ask your Commercial Waste Contractor.

-Self-medicating patients and sharps disposal
+Self-medicating patients and the disposal of medical sharps

-Sharps are items of healthcare waste that could cause cuts or puncture wounds, including:
+Medical sharps are items of healthcare waste that could cause cuts or puncture wounds, including:

 - needles and the needle part of a syringe